swapnilraw15/AshnikAssignment/README.md

-# Ansible Playbook: Deploy Nginx Ingress and Hello World Application on Kubernetes
+# Ansible Playbook: Deploy Nginx Ingress and "Hello World" Application on Kubernetes

 This Ansible playbook automates the deployment of an Nginx Ingress controller and a sample "Hello World" application on a Kubernetes cluster.
 The playbook also implements TLS termination using a self-signed certificate.